ranyishere/ranyishere.github.io/_posts/2017-08-03-online-repl.md

 And some more esoteric languages:

   * BrainF
-  * Emoticon: a language that uses purely
+  * Emoticon: a language that uses emoticons
   * LOLCODE

 ### Link to website: